VtEcostudies/Current_Knowledge/content/homepage/04_Trends.md

 header_menu: true
 ---

-Without historical data, trends are impossible to ascertain for all species except for bumble bees (coming soon)
+Without historical data, trends are impossible to ascertain for all species except for Bumble Bees (coming soon)